 - BT Mobile - Extra charges depending on country

-Of all the offerings, Three, Tesco Mobile and Vodafone offer the most seamless experience when it comes to taking your phone overseas.
+Of all the offerings, Three, Tesco Mobile, EE and Vodafone offer the most seamless experience when it comes to taking your phone overseas.
 Voda's 12-month SIM-only plans all include unlimited minutes, texts and picture messages in 40 EU destinations, while many plans come with 4GB data to use abroad.

 Tesco Mobile deserves a mention, since its SIM-only plans include roaming in 31 European countries.